LooseLab/readfish/README.md

 Read Until
 ==========

+If you are anything like us, reading a README is the last thing you do when running code.
+PLEASE DON'T DO THAT FOR READ UNTIL.
+This will effect changes to your sequencing and - if you use it incorrectly - cost you money.
+We have added a [list of GOTCHAs](#common-gotchas) at the end of this README.
+We have almost certainly missed some... so - if something goes wrong, let us know so we can add you to the GOTCHA hall of fame!

 This is a Python3 package that integrates with the [Read Until API](https://github.com/nanoporetech/read_until_api).
 However, we use a slightly modified version - [Read Until API V2](https://github.com/looselab/read_until_api_v2).